-Immediately light the pilot with a match, while continuing to hold in the manual pilot valve operator for about one (1) minute after the pilot is lit.
+Immediately light the pilot with a match, while continuing to hold in the manual pilot valve operator for about one minute after the pilot is lit.
 Release manual pilot valve operator.
-If pilot does not stay lit, wait five (5) minutes and repeat.
+If pilot does not stay lit, wait five minutes and repeat.

-Ignition with piezo ignitor:
+Ignition with piezo igniter:

-Change the ignition cable from the receiver to the valve (See Figure 19, page 28).
-Push in the piezo ignitor to ignite.
-If pilot does not stay lit, wait five (5) minutes and repeat.
+Change the ignition cable from the receiver to the valve.
+Use the push piezo igniter to ignite.
+If pilot does not stay lit, wait five minutes and repeat.